What is a Contract?

 Above are the elements which give rise to a legally binding contract.

-In the lead up to creation of the contract, statements can be made, and misunderstandings can arise which undermine the legally binding nature of the contract.
+In the lead up to creation of the contract, statements can be made, misunderstandings can arise which undermine the legally binding nature of the contract.
+And then one of the parties might mislead their counterpart (knowingly or not) in respect to some fact, state of affairs or term of the contract.

 The most common causes of action which can interfere with creation of a business contract or permit it to be made void include: